Is there financial planning for senior living?

 Older man talking with a Atria Senior Living employee

-As you provide care for your aging parent or family member, you may discover the cost of in-home assistance is growing along with their needs, or perhaps their needs are increasingly straining your mental and emotional well-being.
-Either way, you’re considering senior living as a possible alternative.
-However, cost is an important factor.
-Whether or not you or your parent can afford senior living is a question you cannot avoid, but you shouldn’t let assumptions about cost cause you to jump to any conclusions.
-Thoughtful and careful planning may take a bit of time, energy and discussion with your parent, but it may be worth the investment.
+Determining whether or not your family can afford senior living is a question you can’t avoid, but don’t let assumptions about cost make you to jump to conclusions.
+Thoughtful and careful planning may take a bit of time, energy and discussion, but it may be worth the investment.

 Can you afford a senior living community?

 Modifying your parent’s existing home for safety and paying for in-home assistance, utilities, mortgage, transportation and other necessities adds up quickly.
-You may find that senior living actually saves you and your parent money because it covers many living expenses in a single monthly rate.
+You may find that senior living actually saves your family money because it covers many living expenses in a single monthly rate.

 How do you pay for assisted living?
 Is there a list of resources?